gregrossdev/nextjs-varsana-swami/posts/sri-vyasa-puja-offering-2019.md

 To lead us in the worship

-For Krsna Janmäñöamé and your Vyäsa-püjä
+For Krsna Janmāstamī and your Vyāsa-pūjā

 To kindle love for sacred teachings

 In the temple room

-As Janmäñöamé’s midnight ärati neared
+As Janmāstamī’s midnight ārati neared

 Devotees sat at your lotus feet

 Like ancient sages gathered around their guru

-For a Bhägavat recital in some timeless holy place
+For a Bhāgavat recital in some timeless holy place

 As we read chapters of Krsna book aloud

 Culminating in the Lord's advent

-You appeared to have entered the very lélä described
+You appeared to have entered the very līlā described

 We were unable to follow